GSA/idmanagement.gov/_implement/announcements/17_FBCAG5_migration.md

 It is also recommended that Federal relying parties populate any return cross-certificates (e.g., FBCA G5 → FCPCA G2) to their untrusted CA store.
 This should prevent unintended path building.

 Concurrent to the FBCA G5 migration, DoD will also be undergoing a migration to a new DoD Interoperability Root CA 3 (IRCA3), which will be replacing the current DoD IRCA2.
-- Relying parties that validate DoD CAC up through Common may also need to replace other cross-certificates issued by DoD IRCA2 currently.
+- Relying parties that validate DoD CAC (or ECA certificates) up to Common may also need to replace other cross-certificates issued by DoD IRCA2 currently.
+The DoD IRCA3 is expected to issue cross-certificates to the following CAs:
+      - DoD Root CA 3
+      - DoD Root CA 6
+      - ECA Root CA 4
+      - ECA Root CA 5
 - The expected IRCA3 SIA is as follows (these will be included in the FPKI consolidated p7b): [http://crl.disa.mil/issuedby/DODINTEROPERABILITYROOTCA3_IB.p7c](http://crl.disa.mil/issuedby/DODINTEROPERABILITYROOTCA3_IB.p7c){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}

 ## Additional Resources